mudler/p5-Deeme-Backend-Meerkat/README.md

 # DESCRIPTION

-Deeme::Backend::Meerkat is a MongoDB Deeme memory backend using Meerkat.
+Deeme::Backend::Meerkat is a MongoDB Deeme database backend using Meerkat.
 Only database and host are strictly required.

 # AUTHOR